schemaanalyst/domino-replicate/README.md

-# Directed Random R Language Package
+# Domino R Language Package

 This repository contains an R package for "DOMINO" research paper.
 The `devtools` development framework was used to implement this R package.
 The content of this repository are the following: